Skip to main content

 • Use data URL fixture images (FIXTURE_WORK_MEDIA, FIXTURE_IMAGE_*) instead of live external media.

 This is the model for future shared/client cleanup.
-Full cleanup can happen incrementally, but anything that backs admin review should follow it now.
+Full cleanup can happen incrementally, but anything that backs admin review or the client PWA/public shell contract should follow it now.

 Design Token Stories